kennethdsheridan/selfmade-techie/README.md

 - [AWS Certified Machine Learning Specialty MLS-C01 [NEW 2023]](https://www.udemy.com/course/aws-certified-machine-learning-specialty-mls/): This course is designed to help you ace the Certified Machine Learning Specialty exam, with a mix of in-depth theory, architectural diagrams, and hands-on training.
 The pay range for professionals with this certification is similar to the previous course, ranging from $112,000 to $160,000 annually.

-- [AWS Certified Machine Learning Specialty Full Practice Exam](https://www.udemy.com/course/aws-machine-learning-practice-exam/): This course offers a full practice exam to help you prepare for the AWS Certified Machine Learning Specialty exam.
-The pay range for professionals with this certification is also similar, ranging from $112,000 to $160,000 annually.

-These figures are estimates and actual salaries may vary based on factors such as location, years of experience, and level of expertise.

-These courses provide in-depth knowledge, hands-on experience, and practice exams to help you prepare for the AWS Certified Machine Learning - Specialty exam.

-Please note that the availability of these courses and certifications may vary, and it's recommended to check the official websites for the most up-to-date information.

 ## ServiceNow Training: Career Journey Courses